 Interest bearing securities include bonds which are held for long-term liquidity purposes.
 These securities are measured at AC since they comply with the classification requirements for AC as indicated in the section 'Financial assets – classification'.
 The securities are initially measured at fair value of the consideration paid, including transaction costs incurred.
 Subsequently, they are measured at AC using the effective interest rate method.
 For the interest-bearing securities an ECL allowance is estimated.
 For more details on ECL allowance we refer to the section 'Financial assets – Impairment'.

 Loans to the private sector in developing countries for the account and risk of FMO;

-Loans provided by FMO and, to a certain level, guaranteed by the Dutch government.
+Loans provided by FMO and to a certain level, guaranteed by the Dutch government.

 Loans to the private sector on the balance sheet of FMO include:

 Loans measured at AC which comply with the classification requirements for AC as indicated in the section 'Financial assets – classification'.
-These loans are initially measured at fair value of the consideration paid plus incremental direct transaction costs incurred.
+These loans are initially measured at fair value of the consideration paid including incremental direct transaction costs incurred.
 Subsequently, the loans are measured at AC using the effective interest rate method;

 Loans mandatorily measured at FVPL which do not comply with the classification requirements for AC as indicated in the section 'Financial assets – classification'.
 These are measured at fair value with changes recognized in profit and loss.

 Equity investments on the balance sheet of FMO include investments in which FMO has no significant influence:

 Equity investments are measured at FVPL.
 FMO has a long-term view on these equity investments, usually selling its stake within a period of 5 to 10 years.
 Therefore these investments are not held for trading and are measured mandatorily at fair value with changes recognized in profit and loss;